 The spearhead: Top scorer prospects

-While the legendary Asamoah Gyan remains the benchmark for Ghanaian World Cup excellence, the 2026 mantle now falls on the shoulders of attackers like Jordan Ayew and Antoine Semenyo, especially with Kudus missing out due to injury.
+While the legendary Asamoah Gyan remains the benchmark for Ghanaian World Cup excellence, the 2026 mantle fell on the shoulders of attackers like Jordan Ayew and Antoine Semenyo, especially with Kudus missing out due to injury.

 The Verdict

-While the Black Stars are not expected to win the 2026 World Cup or even reach the final four, any sort of deep run in the competition will go a long way in re-establishing their shattered confidence over the last couple of years.
+While the Black Stars were not expected to win the 2026 World Cup or even reach the final four, any sort of deep run in the competition would have gone a long way in re-establishing their shattered confidence over the last couple of years.

 World Cup predictions and betting tips